Joanna-Khek/gov-support-bot/README.md

 - Given the query, the LLM first categorise it into different intents.
 - For each intent, a LLM will predict the tags and categories.
 - Human-in-the-loop is employed to obtain feedback.
 Users can modify the predicted tags and predicted categories.
+Modifications will be made to the state of the graph.
 - Based on the query, multi-query retrieval is employed to generate multiple queries.
 - For each generated query, we obtain relevant documents from the FAISS vector store.
 - Then we rank these documents according to the reciprocal rank fusion methodology.